fastats/learning/performance/2017_06_performance_basics/readme.md

 > In this way, assembler instructions may look backwards to people used to the major imperative languages (Java/C/C++/Python); in assembler, you push arguments onto the stack or into registers, then call the function name.

-For a complete introduction to assembler, [read this excellent document by Agner Fog](http://www.agner.org/optimize/optimizing_assembly.pdf)

 #### Looping in assembly

 There are many dialects/instructions which allow looping in assembly, but